Office: 63 Heugh Road, Walmer, Gqeberha (Port Elizabeth), 6065

-PhD, Rhodes University (2018)
+PhD, Microbiology, Rhodes University (2021)

 van der Merwe, M.; Jukes, M.D.; Rabalski, L.; Knox, C.; Opoku-Debrah, J.K.; Moore, S.D.; Krejmer-Rabalska, M.; Szewczyk, B.; Hill, M.P.
 2017.
 Genome Analysis and Genetic Stability of the Cryptophlebia leucotreta Granulovirus (CrleGV-SA) after 15 Years of Commercial Use as a Biopesticide.
 International journal of molecular science, 18(11), pp 2327.
 IF 3.226

 Last Modified: Tue, 07 Sep 2021 12:00:04 SAST